Robust Phase Retrieval with Green Noise Binary Masks: Green Noise Binary Masks

 where $ {A(m,n,R}_k) $ is a function such that,

-More specifically, the error $ 0.5 $ will be multiplied by D$ \left(m,n\right) $ and added to the pixel $ \left(m,n\right) $ if $ \left(m,n\right) $ is located inside the ring-shape region determined by the outer radius $ R_2 $ and inner radius $ R_1 $.
-In \cite{fung2010green}, we show that by setting $ R_2=\sqrt{2}R_1 $, we can control the cluster size of the noise pattern to be approximately equal to $ R_1^2\pi\sigma $, where $ \sigma $ is the initial constant gray level of the mask, and is also the final on-off ratio (i.e. the ratio of the number of $ 1 $ to $ 0 $) of the noise pattern.
+More specifically, the error $ 0.5 $ will be multiplied by $D \left(m,n\right) $ and added to the pixel $ \left(m,n\right) $ if $ \left(m,n\right) $ is located inside the ring-shaped region determined by the outer radius $ R_2 $ and inner radius $ R_1 $.
+In \cite{fung2010green}, we show that by setting $ R_2=\sqrt{2}R_1 $, we can control the cluster size of the noise pattern to be approximately equal to $ R_1^2\pi\sigma $, where $ \sigma $ is the initial constant gray level of the mask and is also the final density of the noise pattern.
 The larger is the cluster size of the noise pattern, the lower the frequency response will be.
-And since the filter is isotropic, the frequency response of the noise pattern will appear as a ring-shape pattern as shown in Fig. \ref{fig:differentratio}.
-Thus, by following the FMEDg method, we can generate a green noise mask of any principal frequency and on-off ratio $ \sigma $ by simply adjusting the parameter $ R_1 $ of the diffusion filter.
-Some examples are shown in Fig. \ref{fig:differentratio}.
+And since the filter is isotropic, the frequency response of the noise pattern will appear as a ring-shaped pattern shown in Figure \ref{fig:differentratio}.
+Thus, by following the FMEDg method, we can generate a green noise mask of any principal frequency and density $ \sigma $ by simply adjusting the parameter $ R_1 $ of the diffusion filter.